Simi (singer): Artistry

 Apart from being a singer and songwriter, Simi is also a sound engineer.
 She is credited with mixing and mastering Adekunle Gold's debut studio album Gold, which was released in July 2016.
 Her music style is basically hinged in the rhythm and blues, soul and hip hop music genres.

 Personal life

-Simi married a singer named Adekunle Gold in a private wedding ceremony on January 9, 2019.
+Simi married singer Adekunle Gold in a private wedding ceremony on January 9, 2019.
 It was later revealed that they had been dating for five years.
-Simi became a mother for the first time on the 30th of May 2020 when she gave birth to her daughter Adejare.
+Simi gave birth to her daughter Adejare on 30 May 2020, making her a mother.

 Filmography

 She made her acting debut in Kunle Afolayan's directorial Mokalik.